martunia887/test198/docs/guides/00-contributing.md

 ## Introduction

 Although it's our job to look after all the components in our repo, we rely heavily on contributions outside of our team to make Atlaskit great.
-At its core, our contrubution model is very much like contributing to any open source library, but because we get several contributions from within Atlassian from other teams, we have the ability to build on that model to help make inter-team contributions more efficient.
+At its core, our contribution model is very much like contributing to any open source library, but because we get several contributions from within Atlassian from other teams, we have the ability to build on that model to help make inter-team contributions more efficient.

 ## Open source contribution model

 If this is your first time or if you don't have permission to create a branch, follow the instructions under 'Become a contributor' in our [README.md](https://bitbucket.org/atlassian/atlaskit-mk-2/src) to [request permission on our public portal](https://ecosystem.atlassian.net/servicedesk/customer/portal/24).

 We want to keep this model very simple.
-At it's core, we make the assumptions that developers looking to contribute will look at the `README.md` and thus, be directed to the `CONTRIBUTING.md`.
+At its core, we make the assumptions that developers looking to contribute will look at the `README.md` and thus, be directed to the `CONTRIBUTING.md`.
 Even so, both of those files are widely known as convention in an open source project and developers will be able to direct themselves there.

 The process consists of: